Other health problems

 In general, the first symptoms of gastritis present themselves as intense pain or discomfort in the upper abdomen, accompanied by the sensation of heartburn, mainly after meals.
 As our cats do not express pain or indigestion as clearly as we do, these symptoms may go unnoticed.

 • Vomiting: in acute gastritis, the animal presents sudden and frequent vomiting, which may contain bile, fresh or digested blood.
-Already in chronic gastritis, vomiting is severe and persistent, and may also be accompanied by blood and bile.
+In chronic gastritis, vomiting is severe and persistent, and may also be accompanied by blood and bile.
 Vomiting bile appears as a yellow or green color.
 Fresh blood gives a red or reddish-brown color to vomit, while digested blood appears as dark grains or nodules.

 • Alteration in mucous membranes: if the gastritis of the animal is derived from the consumption of some toxic substance, its mucous membranes may appear yellowish as a symptom of intoxication.
-In cases of more severe gastritis, mucous membranes are usually pale, due to the loss of blood.
+In cases of more severe gastritis, mucous membranes are usually pale due to the loss of blood.

 Other symptoms of gastritis in cats: